slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-relationship-humilate.md

 - all over: everywhere
 6. fool around with Joe sister
 7. took advantage of me
-8. your probably see someone else now, for old times sake, would you like some hot, steamy, wild night.

 ####
 1. will that upset me.